AdirthaBorgohain/GPT-QA-Chat/README.md

 Currently works with [FAISS](https://github.com/facebookresearch/faiss) but can easily be used with other vector DBs like qdrant, chroma, pinecone, etc for better scalability.

 A notebook on how to build such a bot is given.
 Make sure all modules and libraries mentioned in `requirements.txt` is installed before starting!
+In this method, rather than using OpenAI api for generating embeddings for the text, we use open-source models which brings down the cost by a lot while maintaining the same level of quality.
+(Thanks to excellent models from [sentence-transformers](https://www.sbert.net)) Only during answer synthesis i.e. to generate the final answers we use the OpenAI api.

 A Demo app can be found [here](https://huggingface.co/spaces/adirtha1903/CapedConversations)